fasiha/hareonna/README.md

 ```
 cat good-stations-urls.txt | shuf | xargs -n10 -P4 wget -nc --continue
 ```
-(If this doesn't work, use `wget -nc --continue -i good-stations-urls.txt`.)
+(If you don't have all these fancy command line utilities, use `wget -nc --continue -i good-stations-urls.txt`.)

 It's going to download ~40 GB.

+Then there's two options, as of now:
+- Load recent (~10 year) CSV temperature data into SQLite: `node csv2db.js`
+- Process the CSVs themselves to extract percentiles: `node closest_station.js`

 ## Notes